 Control Activities Relevant to the Engagement (Ref: Para.
-23R(d))
+25R(d))

-A59.
+A71.
 The practitioner’s judgment about whether particular control activities are relevant to the engagement may be affected by the level of sophistication, documentation and formality of the entity’s information system, including the related business processes, relevant to reporting emissions.
 As reporting of emissions evolves, it can be expected that so too will the level of sophistication, documentation and formality of information systems and related control activities relevant to the quantification and reporting of emissions.
-[Previously paragraph A59]

-A60.
+A72.
 In the case of very small entities or immature information systems, particular control activities are likely to be more rudimentary, less well-documented, and may only exist informally.
 When this is the case, it is less likely the practitioner will judge it necessary to understand particular control activities in order to assess the risks of material misstatement and design further procedures responsive to assessed risks.
 In some regulated schemes, on the other hand, the information system and control activities may be required to be formally documented and their design approved by the regulator.
 Even in some of these cases, however, not all relevant data flows and associated controls may be documented.
-For example, it may be more likely that control activities with respect to source data collection from continuous monitoring are sophisticated, well-documented, and more formal than control activities with respect to subsequent data processing and reporting (see also paragraphs A58, A88–A89, and A92).
-[Previously paragraph A60]
+For example, it may be more likely that control activities with respect to source data collection from continuous monitoring are sophisticated, well-documented, and more formal than control activities with respect to subsequent data processing and reporting (see also paragraphs A70, A92–A93, and A96).

 Other Engagements Performed for the Entity (Ref: Para.
-26)
+27)